tschuy/hiking-by-transit/marin/getting-to-marin.md

 title: Getting to Marin
 ---

-# Getting to Marin

-To get outdoors in Marin, it can feel like you have to become a transit planner.
-Transit in the Bay Area generally does a very good job at having timetables and real-time data on Google Maps, Apple Maps, and the Transit app, so simply using those apps to determine how to get to a specific trailhead is perfectly doable.
-However, if you know which buses serve the trailheads you are considering, you can understand how many transfers and how long it might take to get to a given park more easily.
+<h1>Getting to Marin</h1>

 <p class="message">
     There are several hikes in Marin that are easy to get to from San Francisco without making a transfer.
 Check out <a href="/hikes/angel-island">Angel Island</a> for world-class views from an island one quick ferry away, or go hiking in the Headlands along the ridge above Sausalito on <a href="/hikes/headlands-marin-city">the SCA Trail</a>!
 </p>

+To get outdoors in Marin, it can feel like you have to become a transit planner.
+Transit in the Bay Area generally does a very good job at having timetables and real-time data on Google Maps, Apple Maps, and the Transit app, so simply using those apps to determine how to get to a specific trailhead is perfectly doable.
+However, if you know which buses serve the trailheads you are considering, you can understand how many transfers and how long it might take to get to a given park more easily.

+When riding Golden Gate Transit and Marin Transit bues, it's important to tag on when you board and tag off when you get off.
+The buses charge distance-based fares, and forgetting to tag off can result in a much higher fare than expected.
+If you forget to tag off, you can contact Clipper customer sevice for a refund of the excess.

+* Do not remove this line (it will not be displayed) {:toc}

 ---